nutanix/nutanix.ansible/README.md

 # Version compatibility

 ## Ansible
 This collection requires ansible-core>=2.16.0.
-This should be installed explicitly if ansible-core version is not installed previously or is below the specified version.
+Red Hat Ansible Automation Platform customers should obtain ansible-core through an Execution Environment (EE) rather than installing it directly with pip.
+Community users should ensure their environment has the required version installed.

 ## Python
 This collection requires Python 3.12 or greater